All Episodes

 Do you remember Mike Wallace?

-I mean, I know Chris and Mike Wallace was probably the best at it.
+I mean, I know Chris, and Mike Wallace was probably the best at it.

-Sixty minutes built their reputation doing this on a regular basis.
+60 Minutes built their reputation doing this on a regular basis.

-I mean, I'm very young.
+Yes, Sean, I mean, I'm very young.

-They used to go in, some called it yellow journalism, but they used to go in and they used to make people shake in their boots.
+They used to go in, some called it yellow journalism, but they used to go in and used to make people shake in their boots.

-And Sean, I've been on your program a number of times.
+And, Sean, I've been on your program a number of times.

 I've been served criminal grand jury subpoenas.